 Fixed WACC parameters

-Leverage is 44%.
+[Leverage is [XX]%.]

-The average investor tax rate is the average of the investor tax rates that will apply to each of the disclosure years in the 5 year period commencing on the first day of the DPP regulatory period in question, whereby the investor tax rate-
+‘Average investor tax rate’ is the average of the investor tax rates that, as at the date the estimation is made, will apply to each of the disclosure years in the 5 year period commencing on the first day of the DPP regulatory period in question.

-for the disclosure year 2011, is 29%; and

-for a disclosure year thereafter, is the maximum prescribed investor rate that will apply at the start of that disclosure year.
+For the purpose of subclause (2), 'investor tax rate' is, for each disclosure year, the maximum prescribed investor rate applicable at the start of the regulatory period to an individual who is-

-The equity beta is 0.79.

-The debt issuance costs are 0.35%.
+resident in New Zealand; and

+an investor in a multi-rate PIE.

+The average corporate tax rate is the average of the corporate tax rates that, as at the date that the estimation is made, will apply during the 5 year period commencing on the first day of the DPP regulatory period in question.

+[’Equity beta’ is [XX].]

-The tax-adjusted market risk premium is, in respect of a 5 year period, 7.0%.
+[‘Tax-adjusted market risk premium’ is, for a 5 year period commencing on the first day of the DPP regulatory period, [XX]%.]

 Methodology for estimating risk-free rate